Elderly Care in Vero Beach FL

 The most important thing that you should note about the link between having diabetes and cardiovascular disease is that even if your loved one has his glucose levels under control and manages them on a daily basis, he is still at risk.
 This is because seniors who have diabetes are far more likely than those who do not to have other conditions and lifestyle issues that contribute to the development and worsening of cardiovascular disease.
 These include:

 - Inactive lifestyle.
 A sedentary or semi-sedentary lifestyle can greatly increase the risk for a wide variety of medical conditions, including diabetes and cardiovascular disease.
 Engaging in moderate activity for a minimum of 150 minutes per week helps to reduce this risk.
 This can be swift walking, gardening, housework, swimming, or other activities.

 - Smoking.
 Smoking is a habit with no benefits but the potential for a tremendous number of risks and hazards.
 This includes a dramatic increase in the risk for cardiovascular disease.

 - High blood pressure.
 Having hypertension puts your senior at much higher risk for developing cardiovascular disease due to the extra strain placed on the heart by this condition.
 Research has shown that diabetes increases the chances of experiencing high blood pressure.
 If your senior is dealing with both high blood pressure and diabetes, he is at twice the risk of developing cardiovascular disease.

 - Obesity.
 Carrying extra weight puts stress and strain on the body, making it more difficult for it to function properly.
 Seniors who are obese are at much higher risk for cardiovascular disease, and people who have diabetes tend to be overweight or obese.

-If you or an aging loved one are in need of elderly care services in Vero Beach, FL or the surrounding areas, contact the caring professionals at Treasure Coast Home Health Care.
+If you or an aging loved one is in need of elderly care services in Stuart, FL or the surrounding areas, contact the caring professionals at Treasure Coast Home Health Care.
 Call today at (772) 678-3324.